-The Victorian case study presented in this interim report, firstly involved a desktop review of relevant literature and regulation.
+The case studies of Victoria and South Australia presented in this interim report firstly involved a desktop review of relevant literature and regulation.
 To complement the desktop review, interviews with key training, industry and government stakeholders, along with gasfitters were undertaken.